Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Results

 \subsection{From latent to predictive uncertainty}

-Next, we investigated whether classification based on the inferred latent features benefits from the learned uncertainty representation.
-Optimal information fusion relies on computing with proper uncertainty estimates, and VAEs are often employed for dimensionality reductions as a previous step to classification.
-Hence, when multiple sources need to be combined, such as in medical imaging, improved uncertainty estimates could be beneficial.
+Next, we investigated whether the benefits from improved latent uncertainty representations in EA-VAEs also transferred to improved predictive uncertainty in a downstream classification task.
+Optimal information fusion relies on computing with proper uncertainty estimates, and VAEs are often employed for dimensionality reduction as a previous step to classification.
+Hence, when multiple sources need to be combined, as it is often the case in medical settings, improved uncertainty estimates could be beneficial.

-To investigate this, multilayer perceptrons (MLPs) were trained to classify MNIST digits using samples from the VAE (or EA-VAE) posterior latent representations (\textbf{Methods}).
+To investigate this, multilayer perceptrons (MLPs) were trained to classify MNIST digits using samples from the VAE (or EA-VAE) posterior latent representations (Supplementary \Cref{subsec:mlp_classifier}).
 Two experiments evaluated the impact of these representations on information fusion and out-of-distribution examples.
 First, using a set of morphed digits, we compared the predictive uncertainty of MLPs, quantified as the entropy of the output distributions.
-The EA-VAE demonstrated significantly higher uncertainty (entropy) for intermediate images compared to the VAE ($p_{\text{value}}< 10^{-15}$). (\Cref{fig:class_task}a and \Cref{SIfig:entropy}) Second, testing on out-of-distribution inputs (ChestMNIST and pixel-shuffled MNIST), the EA-VAE again yielded higher entropy predictions than the VAE (Fig. \ref{fig:class_task}b).
+The EA-VAE demonstrated significantly higher uncertainty (entropy) for intermediate images compared to the VAE ($p_{\text{value}}< 10^{-15}$). (\Cref{fig:class_task}a and \Cref{SIfig:entropy}) Second, testing on out-of-distribution inputs (ChestMNIST and pixel-shuffled MNIST), the EA-VAE again yielded higher entropy predictions than the VAE (\Cref{fig:class_task}b).

-These results show that differences in the properties of latent uncertainty representations between VAEs and EA-VAEs also translate to differences in output uncertainty, when those representations are used downstream for a supervised task.
+These results confirm that differences in the properties of latent uncertainty representations between VAEs and EA-VAEs also translate to differences in output uncertainty, when those representations are used downstream for a supervised task.